rumcguinness/ephemeral-wisdom/README.md

 1. Push this repo to GitHub as `ephemeral-wisdom` (or update `base` in `vite.config.ts` to match whatever you name it).
 2. In the repo settings, under **Pages**, set the source to **GitHub Actions**.
-3. Push to `main` — the included workflow (`.github/workflows/deploy.yml`) builds, tests, and deploys automatically.
+3. Push to `main` — the included workflow (`.github/workflows/static.yml`) builds and deploys automatically.
 4. Your site will be live at `https://<your-username>.github.io/ephemeral-wisdom/`.

 ## Background